silkroadnomad/DoichainPlaygroundSvelte/README.md

   - [x] default sort transactions by blocktime descending
   - [x] filter & paginator
   - [ ] display amount received (+) and sent (-)
-    - [x] displaying all outputs as negativ values
+    - [x] displaying all outputs as negative values
-    - [ ] displaying all inputs as positiv values
+    - [ ] displaying all inputs as positive values
+      - [ ] find address in previous tx
   - [ ] display nameId, nameValue, address
 - [ ] display wallet balance
   - of a single address